chizzyedoka/chizzyedoka/README.md

 ### Hi there 👋,
-as a Data Scientist, I love using Python for data exploration and finding new insights.
+as a Data Scientist and aspiring backend engineer, I love using Python for data exploration and finding new insights.
 I also like querying databases with SQL, I'm a leetcoder and competitive programmer.
 I'm good at Data structures

 <!--
 **chizzyedoka/chizzyedoka** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.